Growing Lion’s Mane Mushrooms at Home

 Cover the holes with wax (cheese wax, beeswax, or paraffin wax) to protect the spawn from drying out and to prevent contamination.
 Melt the wax and apply it with a small brush or a dauber.

-5. Store the Logs for Colonization
+5. Store the logs for colonization

 Stack the inoculated logs in a shaded, moist area.
 You can use a “lean-to” stack, a “log cabin” stack, or simply lean them against a support.